au-research/raido/readme.md

 Different sub-projects have their own ADR log, in their local /doc/adr directories (i.e. db, app, [api](/api-svc/spring/doc/adr), etc.)

-The overall technology stack is can found in the
+The overall technology stack can be found in the [tecnnology-stack.md](/doc/tecnnology-stack.md) page.
-[tecnnology-stack.md](/doc/tecnnology-stack.md) page.

 The [service-level-guide.md](/doc/service-level-guide.md) page provides guidance